antmicro/zephelin/docs/source/new_runtime.md

 # Adding support for new AI inference libraries

-This chapter describes a few ways to trace a new AI runtime:
+const This chapter describes a few ways to trace a new AI runtime:
 * [Using dedicated runtime events](runtime-support) - requires more work, but provides the most complex information and visualization,
 * [Using instrumentation subsystem](runtime-instrumentation) - can be used as is, but does not provide all information, therefor making some visualization unavailable.